rohit0718/tp/docs/DeveloperGuide.md

 #### Design considerations:

-**Aspect: How to save components of Modules (Lessons / Exams / Timeslots / ModBookTime / ModBookDate):**
+**Aspect: How to save components of Modules (Lesson / Exam / Timeslot / ModBookTime / ModBookDate):**

 * **Alternative 1 (current choice)**: Create respective `JsonAdaptedObject` classes for each type of object.
     * Pros: Greatly increases the readability of the JSON storage file